English & Modern Languages

-The Department of English, Modern Languages and Mass Communication offers Bachelor of Arts degrees in English and English Education.
-Additionally, it provides courses for the General Education program of the University and offers minors in English, Creative Writing, Technical Communication, Mass Communication and Spanish.
+The Bachelor of Arts degrees in English and the Associate of Arts in Core Curriculum with an English Transfer Pathway are offered within the Department of Arts and Humanities.
+Additionally, courses are provided for the General Education program of the University and minors in English, Creative Writing, Technical Communication, and Spanish are offered.
 Completion of an approved minor requires a minimum of 18 hours in designated 2000, 3000 and 4000 level courses in a discipline.
-The Department also provides graduate English courses for the Master of Education degree in English Education.
+Courses are also provided for the undergraduate and graduate degrees offered by the School of Education in English Education.

 The Bachelor of Arts degree in English is designed primarily for individuals interested in pursuing graduate study in English or one of the many career options available, i.e. journalism, law, government service, public relations and technical or freelance writing.
 Included in the course of study is a major emphasis on both English and American literature, language, and the theory and practice of composition.
 Students in the program also have access to a variety of paid and non-paid internships, both locally and nationally, which serve to enhance their preparation for employment.
-The B.A. in English Education is designed to graduate excellent secondary school English teachers who are prepared to address the needs of students in today’s classrooms.
-The departmental academic program also includes English to Speakers of Other Languages (ESOL) offered as learning support program to international students who need to improve their English Language proficiency for academic success.
+The undergraduate education degree is designed to graduate excellent secondary school English teachers who are prepared to address the needs of students in today’s classrooms.

 This supervised lab is designed to reinforce and refine grammatical and mechanical skills of students.
 It services as a review of basic principles of English usage including fundamentals of sentence patterns, grammar, punctuation and an introduction to the writing of short paragraphs and essays.
 Corequisite: ENGL 1101.